qwertie/ecsharp/lllpg/9-advanced-techniques.md

 The End
 -------

 I hope you enjoyed this article series and that you'll use LLLPG for your parsing needs.
-I haven't earned a penny working on this; all I want is your feedback, and a job on the C# compiler team (well, it's been 30 months...
+I haven't earned a penny working on this; all I want is your feedback, and a job on the C# compiler team (well, it's been 6 years...
 I'm still waiting for a call!)

 For the complete list of LLLPG articles & pages, visit the [home page](http://ecsharp.net/lllpg).
 To give feedback, post a comment [here](https://github.com/qwertie/ecsharp/issues/35) or an issue [here](https://github.com/qwertie/ecsharp/issues).